BOLTON'S BITS, HELPING TO RESTORE BOLTON TRANSPORT 122

 -------SIGNALS---------

-I have been a signalman on BR, Railtrack and Network rail now for more than 30 years, and I have developed a passion for signals and signalboxes (Its not all buses on this site!)
+I was a signalman on BR, Railtrack and Network Rail for nearly 40 years, and I have developed a passion for semaphore signals and traditional signalboxes.

-Visitors to the layout have subsequently ordered a few signals and I have now built about 50 for various customers in the last 3 years!
+Visitors to the layout have subsequently ordered a few signals and I have now built over 250 for various customers in the last 15 or so years!

-Each signal is workable by your chosen method and is fitted with LEDs in the lamps.
-The arms, lamps, backlight blinds, lampmans platforms are whitemetal.
-The posts are brass tube or etched brass from MSE.
-The ladders, coloured lenses and post caps are also from MSE.
+Each signal is designed and built to be workable by your chosen method and can be fitted with LEDs in the lampcases (if required).
+The arms are either etched brass or nickle silver of either SSS, MSE or from my own etched range.
+Lampcases are usually Modelu 3D printed.
+The posts are brass tube or etched brass from MSE, Borg-RailSSS or from my own range.
+The ladders, coloured lenses and post caps are from MSE or Scale signal Supply or my own range

 BACK TO THE TOP